Matthew Mercer: Game design

+Hayley McCullough, for the American Journalism, commented that "Mercer is well-known for his homebrew mechanics, character classes, and feats".
 Mercer's work as Dungeon Master has led to the development of three campaign setting books being published about his world of Exandria.
 The first is the Critical Role: Tal'Dorei Campaign Setting (2017) published through Green Ronin Publishing.
-The second is the Explorer's Guide to Wildemount (2020) published through Wizards of the Coast, thus making Exandria an official Dungeons and Dragons campaign setting.
+The second is the Explorer's Guide to Wildemount (2020) published through Wizards of the Coast, thus making Exandria an official Dungeons & Dragons campaign setting.
 The third is Tal'Dorei Campaign Setting Reborn (2022), a revised and expanded edition of the Tal'Dorei Campaign Setting, which was published by Darrington Press, the publishing label created by Critical Role Productions.
 Tal'Dorei Campaign Setting Reborn was nominated for the 2022 ENNIE Awards in the "Best Setting" category.

 On March 15, 2022, a new adventure module titled Critical Role: Call of the Netherdeep (2022), with Mercer, James Haeck and Chris Perkins as lead designers, was released.
 It is the second collaboration book between Wizards of the Coast and Critical Role Productions.
+Mercer was then a consultant on the Dungeon Master's Guide (2024) for the revised 5th Edition of Dungeons & Dragons.
+Mercer was a designer on Daggerheart (2025), a tabletop role-playing game system by Darrington Press, and created the "Age of Umbra" campaign frame for the system.

 Personal life

-Mercer married voice actress and Critical Role co-star Marisha Ray on October 21, 2017.
-His proposal was wildly popular among fans as he created an escape room game with the Critical Role cast to propose to Marisha.
-They live in Los Angeles with their dog, a corgi named Omar.
+Mercer began dating voice actress and Critical Role co-star Marisha Ray in 2011, and they were engaged in 2016 before marrying on October 21, 2017.
+The video of his proposal became popular among fans as it involved an entire escape room game he secretly created with the Critical Role cast as a surprise for Ray.
+They have a pet corgi named Omar.
+Their pet green-cheeked conure, Dagon, died in December 2021.

-In an October 2018 interview, Mercer revealed that he suffers from body dysmorphic disorder and, according to him, has always struggled with his physical appearance.

-As an activist, he works with various LGBTQ+ rights charities like OutRight Action International.
+Mercer said in 2017 that, while he is heterosexual, he has also been attracted to men in the past and experienced homophobia while growing up as a boy who liked to experiment with an androgynous appearance.
+He explained that he tries his best in storytelling to also represent the experiences of close LGBT family and friends.
+As an activist, he works with various LGBT rights charities like OutRight Action International.
+In 2018, he revealed that he suffers from body dysmorphic disorder and has always struggled with his physical appearance.